-In this article, we're going to explore this financial issue and some of its common signs.
-We will also explore the strategies that can be implemented to overcome it; so that you can become one step closer to fulfilling your financial goals and achieve financial independence.
+In this article, we're going to explore this finance issue and some of its common signs.
+We will also explore the strategies that can be implemented to overcome it; so that you can become one step closer to fulfilling your finance goals and achieve financial independence.
 Because, let's face it, who wouldn't want to become financially free?

 Financial avoidance is a product of financial anxiety.
 This type of anxiety is defined by GFC Global as; "a feeling of worry, fear or unease about your finances."
 It can be bought on by other forms of anxiety or by being confused by financial terms and numbers.
 Financial avoidance can present itself in numerous ways, these include;